eahilder/WUSTL-Cybersecurity-Bootcamp-Project-1-Azure-Cloud-Network/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because this allows for a much faster reinstall of ELK onto WEB1 and WEB2 and it also allows for a faster configuration for ELK on newly added VMs.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - Install docker.io